Lent and Easter

 Lent begins with Ash Wednesday, 40 days before Easter.
 It is a time of repentance, re-dedication, and renewal.
 It is a season that invites us to deepen our spirituality by stripping away all that is unnecessary and becoming more aware of how God is working in our lives.

 Lent is a time when we also hold our five-week Confirmation and Inquirers’ Class, leading up to Confirmation Sunday.
 This year, we welcome the Rt.
-Rev. Catherine Roskam, retired Suffragan Bishop of New York for Confirmation Sunday on April 3, 2022.
+Rev. Mary D. Glasspool, Assistant Bishop in the Diocese of New York, for Confirmation Sunday on March 26, 2023.

 Go to our News & Events page for more information on the Confirmation and Inquirers’ Class and other Lenten offerings for spiritual formation.